-Lenders such as Builders Capital offer an all-in-one loan, that helps builders and investors from acquisition through financing to go vertical.
+Lenders such as Builders Capital offer an bridge-to-build loan, that helps builders and investors from acquisition through financing to go vertical.
 The loan supports the process of securing plans and permits, for which more traditional lenders do not often provide assistance.

 As its name implies, this is for investors seeking to acquire a distressed property, perform the needed repairs and resell it as quickly as possible.
 Basically, fix-and-flip loans are short-term loans secured by the investment property.
 Lenders evaluate the potential profitability of the property.
 Such loans are easier to qualify for and obtain as compared to conventional mortgage loans.